Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Automated syndication across the United States and Canada

-List Calgary Rental Properties: Manager’s Guide to 2025 Market
+How to List Calgary Rental Properties: 2025 Property Manager’s Guide

-Have you watched Calgary’s rental market transform from a landlord’s advantage to a tenant’s market in just 18 months?
-According to Emerald Management’s 2025 market analysis, Calgary’s vacancy rate surged from 1.4% in 2023 to 4.8% by October 2024, marking one of the most dramatic corrections in recent Canadian rental history.
+Calgary’s rental market shifted from a landlord’s advantage to a tenant’s market in under 18 months.
+According to Emerald Management’s 2025 rental market analysis, Calgary’s vacancy rate surged from 1.4% in 2023 to 4.8% by October 2024 — one of the most dramatic corrections in recent Canadian rental history.
 This shift fundamentally changes how property managers list and position rental units across Calgary’s quadrants.
-While Canada’s national vacancy rate only reached 2.2% in 2024, Calgary’s local dynamics created a balanced market requiring strategic listing approaches rather than passive placement.
+Canada’s national vacancy rate reached only 2.2% in 2024, while Calgary’s local dynamics created a balanced market requiring strategic listing approaches rather than passive placement.

 Property managers overseeing portfolios of 5–200+ units now compete for quality tenants rather than selecting from overwhelming applicant pools.
 According to liv.rent’s August 2025 Calgary Rent Report, average one-bedroom unfurnished rents stabilized at $1,583 monthly, down from peak levels but still elevated compared to pre-2022 rates.
 The narrow $77 difference between Calgary’s most affordable neighborhood (Northeast at $1,519) and most expensive area (Southeast at $1,596) creates unique pricing challenges for managers with geographically dispersed properties.
 Understanding these market dynamics separates successful portfolio management from prolonged vacancies.

-Evaluate whether your Calgary rental portfolio is optimized for the current 4.8% vacancy environment:
+Evaluate whether your Calgary rental portfolio is optimized for the current 4.8% vacancy environment.
+Work through each item below and note any gaps your current process does not yet address.

 - ☐ Neighborhood Pricing: Have you compared your rates against liv.rent’s quadrant averages ($1,519 Northeast, $1,537 City Centre, $1,596 Southeast) within the past 30 days?